• Home

 Dishoom has several locations and each one has a different decor.
 No matter which one you go to chances are you have to wait in a long line.
 They help to improve this experience by passing out lemonade or hot chai.
 And yes it’s worth the wait.

-If you’re not near a Dishoom, or don’t want to wait check your neighborhood as there is usually a local Indian restaurant.
+If you’re not near a Dishoom, or don’t want to wait in line, check your neighborhood as there is usually a local Indian restaurant.

 Another area in London to go to for Indian food is Brick Lane where there are many curry restaurants to choose from.